 Let’s start with some terms.
-That will help understand what Royalty Free Sounds are and how or when they can be used?
+That will help understand what Royalty Free Sounds are and how to use them.

 This applies to any expressible form of an idea or information that is substantive and discrete.”

 The copyright law can vary from country to country.
-In general, it gives the owner the right to prevent others from copying, creating derivative works, or publicly perform them.
+In general, it gives the owner the right to prevent others from copying, creating derivative works, or publicly performing them.

 Copyrights give the exclusive and assignable legal right, to the original creator to sell, print, publish, perform, film, or record literary their work.
 Basically, the copyright holder is the intellectual property owner.